OpenBB-finance/hsdl-app/README.md

 docker compose up --build
 ```

 The Docker build runs `python -m src.sync` to bake the database into the image.
 At runtime, the entrypoint seeds the volume from the build-time snapshot if no database exists yet.
+A background task runs an incremental sync every 12 hours to pick up new documents.
 An nginx sidecar handles LRU caching (512 MB, 7-day inactive eviction) and CORS.

 Data persists in the `hsdl_data` volume.